Careers at UW Health

 UW Health has an incredible opportunity for you to explore this Integrated Program.
 It provides graduate students with an invaluable educational experience of actively learning, gaining competency and providing remarkable healthcare in a patient- and family-centered environment at one of the nation’s leading academic medical centers.

 The program is integrated into the Master of Science in Clinical Nutrition at UW-Madison and provides 10 months of supervised experiential learning experiences under the supervision of passionate and knowledgeable preceptors who are leaders nationwide.
 The program allocates 32 hours each week to supervised practice experiences in the clinical, public health and food systems administration domains.
-All students have the option of concentrating their learning in the areas of clinical nutrition (MNT), public health or food system administration.
+Starting in 2025, the concentrations will be Medical Nutrition Therapy (adult emphasis), Medical Nutrition Therapy (pediatric emphasis) and Lifestyle Medicine and Community Nutrition.
+Please watch the open house video above for more details.

 Program outcomes